AdelNoroozi/Pizzami/README.md

 The core app is defined for data and functions which belong to the whole project, not a specific part of it.

 ### constants
-Inside the constants.py file, there are three constan values which can be provided by environment variables (.env file).
+Inside the constants.py file, there are three constant values which can be provided by environment variables (.env file).
 - WORK_HOUR_START_TIME (default value is 10:00:00): this is used for checking if a process is happening during the work hours and if it causes any conflicts, avoid it to happen.
 - WORK_HOUR_END_TIME (default value is 23:00:00): this is used for checking if a process is happening during the work hours and if it causes any conflicts, avoid it to happen.
 - BASE_URL (default is the local host): this is used for generating the password reset URL and sending that to users' emails.